foundation/foundation-emails/README.md

 ## Getting Started

-Foundation for Emails 2 is not yet fully released, so for now, the main way to get started is with our [email template stack](https://github.com/zurb/foundation-emails-template).
+The main way to get started is with our [email template stack](https://github.com/zurb/foundation-emails-template).
 To use the stack, you'll need [Node.js](https://nodejs.org/en/) installed on your machine.

 To set up the emails template, run these commands: